Akkii4/MetaTransaction/README.md

 ### TokenSender

 This contract implements a MetaTransaction for transferring tokens.
-The contract has a `transfer` function that takes the following parameters:
+The contract has a `transferWithNonce` function that takes the following parameters:

 - `from`: the address of the user who wants to send tokens
 - `amount`: the amount of tokens to send